 Are you a crypto trader or investor?
-Crypto trading and investing are similar and have the same goal – the realization of profit from the expected appreciation in the value of the crypto asset that’s bought.
-However, technically the terms are functionally different.
+Crypto trading and investing are similar and have the same goal – realizing profit from the expected appreciation in the value of the bought crypto asset.
+However, technically, the terms are functionally different.

-In their basic form and usage, investing refers to buying a cryptocurrency with the intention of holding it for long term (usually in years) with the expectation that the price will appreciate and make you a profit.
+In their basic form and usage, investing refers to buying a cryptocurrency to hold it for the long term (usually for years) with the expectation that the price will appreciate and make you a profit.

 Trading, on the other hand, is the exact opposite.
-Trading refers to buying a crypto-asset with the goal of flipping it frequently for profit under short time frames from a few minutes to hours or a few days to weeks and months in some cases.
+Trading refers to buying a crypto-asset to flip it frequently for profit under short time frames, from a few minutes to hours or a few days to weeks and months.

-The real difference between crypto trading and investing is how long you hold onto the asset and how frequently you exchange them for other crypto assets of fiat.
+The fundamental difference between crypto trading and investing is how long you hold onto the assets and how frequently you exchange them for other crypto assets of fiat.

-Despite this seemingly simple difference, many still get it really mixed up.
-This article is an attempt to clarify the differences between crypto trading and investing and to see which one is best for you under varying circumstances.
+Despite this seemingly simple difference, many still get it mixed up.
+This article attempts to clarify the differences between crypto trading and investing and see which is best for you under varying circumstances.

 What is Crypto Trading

-Crypto trading refers to the exchange of a crypto asset for other crypto assets or directly with fiat.
+Crypto trading refers to exchanging a crypto asset for other crypto assets or directly with fiat.

-Trading is the short-term buying and selling of cryptocurrencies with the aim of making quick-daily-profits and usually based on technical analysis and following short term market trends.
+Trading is the short-term buying and selling of cryptocurrencies to make quick daily profits based on technical analysis and following short-term market trends.

-Following the basic principle of buying low and selling high –crypto traders try to understand and predict crypto price movements with the aim of buying an asset when the price is low and selling it for a profit when the price goes above the rate they bought it at.
+Following the basic principle of buying low and selling high –crypto traders try to understand and predict crypto price movements to buy an asset when to make quick-daily-profits, the price goes above the rate they bought it at.

-Trading is the fastest way to make a really good amount of money within a relatively short time frame.
-However, it is also the fastest way to lose your capital as over 90% of traders are known to lose their money.
+Short-term is the fastest way to make a perfect amount of money within a relatively short time frame.
+However, it is also the fastest way to lose your capital, as over 90% of traders are known to lose their money.

-Thus trading is a high-risk game that should be treated with serious caution and you should avoid trading with any money you cannot afford to lose happily.
+Thus, trading is a high-risk game that should be treated with severe caution, and you should avoid trading with any money you cannot afford to lose happily.

-Crypto traders are short-term opportunists constantly looking for the right setup to take advantage of the price movement of any crypto assets regardless of the future direction of the cryptocurrency or project.
+Crypto traders are short-term opportunists constantly looking for the proper setup to take advantage of the price movement of any crypto assets regardless of the future direction of the cryptocurrency or project.

-Successful crypto traders understand technical analysis and utilize this tool to study market behavior with the aim of successfully predicting price directions.
+Successful crypto traders understand technical analysis and use this tool to study market behavior to predict price directions successfully.

 Trading without a good knowledge and understanding of technical analysis is tantamount to gambling.